Father Fidelis Mukonori, Profile, Military Takeover Negotiation - Pindula, Local Knowledge

 In 2003 Father Fidelis Mukonori met with Morgan Tsvangirai.
 It was reported that the purpose of the meeting was for Mukonori to hear the MDC's position and demands so that prior talks that had collapsed in 2002 would resume.
 The talks were centred on ending Zimbabwe's political and economic crisis.[3]

-With Mukonori's mediation War veterans and Cormecial farmers agreed to a peace deal that would see the end of violence that was happening on farms occupied by war veterans.[4]
+With Mukonori's mediation War veterans and commercial farmers agreed to a peace deal that would see the end of violence that was happening on farms occupied by war veterans.[4]

 Operation Restore Legacy